-Sattler College seeks applications from students who are well-schooled in pre-college or college-level mathematics and life sciences; have a broad and deep knowledge of the history of the United States and the world; have an understanding of the lives of people in societies throughout the world (especially the less developed world) through the study of literature and culture; are able to communicate fluently and effectively in written and spoken English and; have studied at least one other modern language and, preferably, at least one classical language, such as Latin, Greek or Hebrew.
+Sattler College seeks applications from students who are well-schooled in pre-college or college-level mathematics and life sciences; have a broad and deep knowledge of the history of the United States and the world; have an understanding of the lives of people in societies throughout the world (especially the less developed world) through the study of literature and culture; are able to communicate fluently and effectively in written and spoken English and; demonstrate interest in studying other classical and modern languages.
 Sattler seeks applications from students who have demonstrated their ability to be both disciplined and self-directed in pursuing their academic goals.

 Sattler welcomes applications from students who have acquired their secondary education in a variety of settings, including traditional private and public high schools in the United States or in other countries, as well as students who have received their secondary education at home.

 The College encourages applicants to present a wide array of evidence to demonstrate both their academic preparation as well as their commitment to the values of the College.
 Applicants are encouraged to submit traditional high school transcripts, and results of standardized tests such as the American College Test (ACT); the Scholastic Aptitude Test (SAT), either the general SAT or SAT subject tests; or Advanced Placement Tests.
 Applicants may also present more qualitative evidence of their academic accomplishments, including statements of the academic program they have followed or portfolios of work accomplished.